Friday, May 30, 2025

 The courtship of Laura Elizabeth Ingalls and Almanzo James Wilder is part of the reason we are still talking about them, their families, Wilder's books, and the shows based upon them.

 As already discussed in a post from earlier this month, the courtship of Laura and Almanzo is portrayed very differently in the books than on television.
-Almanzo pursues Laura in These Happy Golden Years, but Laura is the one pursing Almanzo in Little House on the Prairie.
+Almanzo pursues Laura in These Happy Golden Years, but Laura is the one pursuing Almanzo in Little House on the Prairie.
 This necessitated changes in how TV Laura and Almanzo acted toward one another.

 For TV Laura, it is love at first sight when Almanzo pulls into town in his rig looking for his sister, the new school teacher, Eliza Jane.
 Book Laura first noticed Almanzo's horses.
 When TV Laura is introduced to Almanzo in the episode, "Back to School," Laura accidentally calls him, "Manly," instead of Mannie.
 The next day, he, in turn, tells her that now he must give her a special nickname.
 Asking what her full name is, Manly christens her, "Beth."
 These will be the nicknames they call each other throughout the Little House on the Prairie show.